redpanda-data/connect/website/docs/guides/bloblang/methods.md

 #### Parameters

-**`check`** &lt;query expression&gt; A query to apply to each element, if this query resolves to any value other than a boolean `true` the element will be removed from the result.
+**`test`** &lt;query expression&gt; A query to apply to each element, if this query resolves to any value other than a boolean `true` the element will be removed from the result.

 #### Examples